keymetrics/doc-pm2/en/enterprise/guides/log.md

 #### Using an ecosystem

-When using an ecosystem, you can tell to our Agent to forward all the logs using this configuration :
+When using an ecosystem, you can tell to our Agent to forward all the logs using this configuration:

 ```js
 {